-\item Applying a beam-smearing correction to our sample, using correction factors derived from a large suite of mock galaxies that mimic the observational sample, indicates that beam smearing can account for a maximum of $20\%$ flattening, and typically only $10\%$.
-Given the uncertainties, we rule out very steep metallicity gradients in the sample, regardless of sign (Sect.~\ref{sec:effects_of_beam_smearing}). \end{enumerate}
+\item Applying a beam-smearing correction to our sample using correction factors derived from a large suite of mock galaxies that mimic the observational sample indicates that beam smearing can account for a maximum of $20\%$ of flattening, but it typically accounts for only $10\%$.
+Given the uncertainties, we ruled out very steep metallicity gradients in the sample regardless of sign (Sect.~\ref{sec:effects_of_beam_smearing}). \end{enumerate}

 Overall, the lack of a strong correlation between the metallicity gradients and the kinematic nature and global physical properties, especially the former, may be due to the limited dynamic range of the sample and the substantial scatter in the empirical data.
-Consequently, this only allows the identification of the steepest trends, while shallower trends, such as those presented here, will require much larger statistics to constrain more robustly.
-Our study, together with the two other works by \citet{Fujimoto2025} and \citet{Faisst2026}, nevertheless provides a homogeneously selected set of MS SFGs sample available at \zcristal\ that allows for comparison with gas kinematics properties.
+Consequently, this permits the identification of only the steepest trends, while shallower trends, such as those presented here, require a much larger set of statistics to constrain them more robustly.
+Our study, together with the two other works by \citet{Fujimoto2025} and \citet{Faisst2026}, nevertheless provides a homogeneously selected sample of MS SFGs available at \zcristal\ that allows for comparison with gas kinematics properties.

-Ideally, future studies should aim at even higher spatial resolution to examine the local metallicity variations on smaller physical scales than resolvable by JWST $\lesssim\,$kpc.
-Gravitational lensing can alleviate some observational limitations, yet strong lensing events are intrinsically rare, especially for sources at $z$\,$>$\,$4$, so assembling a statistically significant sample to study at population-level remains challenging.
-The next-generation IFU, HARMONI, to be equipped on the Extremely Large Telescope (ELT), will offer a significant improvement in capabilities for study at \zcristal.
-With a linear spatial resolution $\sim$\,6 times better and at least five-fold higher spectral resolution, HARMONI will enable the study of local metallicity variations at physical scales of $<$\,$100$\,pc, although this will be restricted to rest-frame UV lines blueward of \neiii~$\lambda3869$ and \oii$~\lambda\lambda3726,29$ at $z\sim5$ due to atmospheric transmission, which will require additional empirical calibrations for metallicity inference.
+Ideally, future studies should aim to obtain an even higher spatial resolution to examine the local metallicity variations on smaller physical scales than resolvable by JWST $\lesssim\,$kpc.
+Gravitational lensing can alleviate some observational limitations, yet strong lensing events are intrinsically rare, especially for sources at $z$\,$>$\,$4$, so assembling a statistically significant sample that will be studied at the population-level remains challenging.
+The next-generation IFU HARMONI, which is to be equipped on the Extremely Large Telescope, will offer a significant improvement to the capabilities of studies at \zcristal.
+With a linear spatial resolution approximately six times better and at least five-fold higher spectral resolution, HARMONI will enable the study of local metallicity variations at physical scales of $<$\,$100$\,pc, although this will be restricted to rest-frame UV lines blueward of \neiii~$\lambda3869$ and \oii$~\lambda\lambda3726,3729$ at $z$\,$\sim$\,$5$ due to atmospheric transmission, which will require additional empirical calibrations for metallicity inference.

 \begin{appendix}